-The scientific productivity over the past two years has increased significantly and is now constituted by more than 220 publications/year in journals with an impact factor totaling approximately 1,000 points.
-Research activities are being financed both by funds made available by the Ministry of Health and by National and International competitive grants from various institutions.
-In the last years several International patent applications have been filed by researchers of the INT - Pascale which cover newly discovered diagnostics or therapeutics and recently the Institute has fostered the creation of two spin off SMEs.
+The scientific productivity over the past years has increased significantly and is now constituted by more than 230 publications/year in journals with an impact factor totaling more than 1,000 points.
+Research activities are financed with funds made available by the Ministry of Health and both National and International competitive grants.
+In the past few years several International patent applications have been filed by researchers of the INT - Pascale which cover newly discovered diagnostics or therapeutics.
+Recently, the Institute has fostered the creation of two Spin-offs SMEs.
 A characterizing theme of INT - Pascale is represented by the strong commitment towards clinical experimental studies.
-INT - Pascale has an independent Ethical Committee which has approved more than 340 clinical studies (including both experimental and observational) between years 2007 and 2013.
-In year 2013 about 1000 internal patients have been enrolled in experimental trials.
-Finally in the last years the INT - Pascale has strongly invested in the set of a strong pharmacogenomic platform for molecular diagnostic and has become a reference center in Italy and Europe for Quality assessment of several molecular biomarkers for response to therapy (KRAS, EGFR, BRAF).
+The Institute has an independent Ethical Committee which has approved more than 1000 clinical studies (both experimental and observational) between years 2007 and 2019.
+In 2019 over 2600 patients have been enrolled in experimental trials.

+Finally in the last years the INT - Pascale has significantly invested in the set of a strong Pharmacogenomics platform for molecular diagnostics and has become a reference center in Italy and Europe for Quality assessment of several molecular biomarkers for response to therapy (KRAS, EGFR.
+BRAF).

 - Pathology Lab with associated Biobank

 - Centralized Clinical Pathology Laboratory

 - Centralized Radiology

 - Centralized Radiotherapy

 - Minimally invasive surgery (Robotized "da Vinci" Surgical System)

-- Pharmacogenomic facility
+- Pharmacogenomics facility

-- Proteomic facility
+- Proteomics facility

 - Animal facility

 - Cyclotron and Radiopharmacy

 - Phase I facility

 INT-Pascale is investing in continuous technological improvements.
-In recent years, thanks also to the contributions in capital account from the Ministry of Health, the technological level of the equipment has improved thanks to the purchasing of: a Robotized "da Vinci" Surgical System; a new multicolor angiographer; a highly innovative robotic platform for rapid ex vivo drug testing.
-In addition, INT-Pascale has strategically invested in technological upgrading the radiation therapy unit, a high-specialty center, providing the structure several sophisticated instruments including a CyberKnife® System for precision radiotherapy.
+In recent years, thanks to the contributions of the Ministry of Health, the technological level of the equipment has improved by purchasing: 1. a Robotic Assisted "da Vinci" Surgical System; 2. a new multicolor angiography system; 3. a highly innovative robotic platform for rapid ex vivo drug testing.
+In addition, INT-Pascale has strategically invested in technological upgrading the radiation therapy unit, a highspecialty center, providing the structure several sophisticated instruments including a CyberKnife® System for precision radiotherapy.

-In 2013 it has concluded the process for the final accreditation of the INT - Pascale as National Provider CME.
-INT - Pascale has organized, in year 2013, N. 33 CME events.
-At the INT - Pascale are active both a Graduate Degree Course in Nursing and a Graduate Degree Course in Biomedical Laboratory Techniques.
+In 2013 the process for final accreditation of the INT - Pascale as National Provider CME was concluded.

+In 2019 the Institute has organized, 33 CME events.
+Currently at the INT - Pascale there are two undergraduate programs: one is the Bachelor of Science in Nursing and the other is the Bachelor of Science in Biomedical Laboratory Techniques.

-Istituto Nazionale Tumori - IRCCS "Fondazione G.Pascale" (INT-Pascale) Via Mariano Semmola 80131 Napoli Italy
+Istituto Nazionale Tumori - IRCCS "Fondazione G.Pascale" (INT-Pascale) Via Mariano Semmola 80131 Napoli www.crob.it

+Italy